VMEL0940/Finalign/README.md

 conda activate FN
 ```

-* **fasttree**: This is a required dependency but **must be installed manually by the user**. ('https://morgannprice.github.io/fasttree/')
+* **FastTree**: This is a required dependency but **must be installed manually by the user**. (https://morgannprice.github.io/fasttree/)
- We recommend ensuring the FastTree binary is available in your system's PATH, ideally linked in a directory like /usr/local/bin.
+  - We recommend ensuring the FastTree binary is available in your system's PATH, ideally linked in a directory like /usr/local/bin.
 * **TreeCluster**: The [TreeCluster-master](#TreeCluster-master) is included as a required dependency, but you **must set the correct path in functions_global.py to use it properly.**
 This will install all necessary dependencies, including: